johnidm/svnspok/README.md

-svnspok
+##svnspok
 =======

 Is a simple adminstrador SVN based in interface.

-Write in PHP using TDD.
+Write in PHP using:
+- TDD
+- Twig
+- Composer

 Features:
 - Create SVN project.